 Where debt and deficits are headed.

-5. National debt is forecast to grow by $10 trillion over the next decade.
+5. National debt is forecast to grow by more than $13 trillion over the next decade.

-6. Debt held by the public is expected to reach 91% of the economy in ten years; that is more than twice the 50-year average of 40%.
+6. Debt held by the public is expected to reach 96% of the economy in ten years; that is more than twice the 50-year average.

 7. National debt is on track to exceed 100% of the economy by 2033 and surpass the all-time record of 106% by 2035 and keep rising indefinitely.

-8. It will take $8.4 trillion of deficit reduction to balance the budget by 2027, $5.9 trillion to bring the debt down to 70% of the economy in a decade, and $4 trillion to stabilize it at 77% of the economy.
+8. It will take about $7 trillion of deficit reduction to balance the budget by 2028 and $5.4 trillion to stabilize it at 78% of the economy.
+Meeting these goals is even harder if tax and spending policies currently due to expire are continued.

-9. The nonpartisan Congressional Budget Office forecasts that we will again reach $1 trillion deficits by 2022.
+9. The nonpartisan Congressional Budget Office forecasts that we will reach permanent $1 trillion deficits by 2020.

 What’s driving the growth of the debt.